“None of them knew I was taking all of this home with me every night, and it was mentally killing me.”

 A study conducted by the British Medical Association found that coronary heart disease was reduced by 50% when people cycled 20 miles a week, but for Quesnell, regaining mental health is the primary goal.
 She also hopes to spread awareness about two main issues that highly relate to one another: law enforcement officer deaths, and mental health/depression.

-There were 66 law enforcement officers killed in the line of duty in 2016, but figures show that more law enforcement officers nationwide die of suicide than are killed in the line of duty.
+There were 66 law enforcement officers killed in the line of duty in 2016, and 93% of surveyed officers said that they have become more concerned about the dangers of the job.
+But figures show that more law enforcement officers nationwide die of suicide than are killed in the line of duty.
 This is the primary issue Quesnell hopes her mission will shed some light on.

 Quesnell will be documenting her experience in her blog, Bespoke Happiness, which she’s also turned into a brand.
 You can read her personal recount of her experience both during and after her career in as a deputy sheriff here.